The Owl Who Married a Goose: An Eskimo Legend

-The Owl Who Married a Goose: An Eskimo Legend is a 1974 Canadian animated short from Caroline Leaf, produced by the National Film Board of Canada and the Canadian Department of Indian and Northern Affairs.
+The Owl Who Married a Goose: An Eskimo Legend is a 1974 animated short from Caroline Leaf, produced by the National Film Board of Canada and the Canadian Department of Indian and Northern Affairs.

 Synopsis

 In this short animation based on an Inuit legend, a goose captures the fancy of an owl, a weakness for which he will pay dearly.
 Despite being from different species, an owl and goose marry.
 When the goose obeys nature and joins the other geese migrating south, the owl follows but can't keep up, and when the geese stop over on a lake, the owl is unable to float on the water and sinks to the bottom.
 The sound effects and voices are Inuktitut, but the animation leaves no doubt as to the unfolding action, and the moral of the story—to the Inuit, the foolish owl has broken an important rule of the North: don't try to be something other than what you are.